Skip to Content

 While you might have been the first customer and referrer for your business as its owner, for your business to thrive, it requires more than just your patronage.

 The same applies to launching a referral program with referral codes.
-The larger your customer base, the more advantageous it becomes to leverage network effects, where the value of your referral program increases as you have more existing customers.
+The larger your customer base, the more advantageous it becomes to leverage network effects.
+Having at least 100 to 1,000 existing customers is recommended to fully benefit from a referral program, but the more customers you have, the better the results.

 Are your existing customers engaged?

+The quantity of customers is important, but so is the quality of their engagement with your business.
 Having thousands of social media followers or a substantial email list is insufficient if those individuals are not actively engaged with your brand.
+Engaged customers are more likely to share a referral code with others because they have a deeper connection and interest in your business.

 loyal customers advocacy loyalty referral program